Today, I woke up in the port of Santa Cruz de Tenerife and went on a coach tour of the Island.

 Puerto de la Cruz.

-We were dropped off close to the beach in Puerto de la Cruz & given an hour to walk around before we had to leave.
-Rosa & I walked towards the Salt baths on the beachfront.
-They looked really good & I would loved to have spent time relaxing in the warm salt pools but there was a queue of people waiting to go in as the pools were full up.
+We were dropped off close to the beach in Puerto de la Cruz and given an hour to walk around before we had to leave.
+Rosa and I walked towards the Salt baths on the beachfront.
+They looked excellent, and I would have loved to have spent time relaxing in the warm salt pools, but there was a queue of people waiting to go in as the pools were packed.

-We continued down towards the beautiful beach where we stopped to admire the waves crashing on the beach & watch the surfers catching the waves & riding them in towards the pebble beach.
-The black sand looked fantastic & we stood taking photos & videos for a short time before we moved on.
+We continued down towards the beautiful beach, where we stopped to admire the waves crashing.
+We watched the surfers catching the waves and riding them towards the pebble beach.
+The black sand looked fantastic, and we stood there taking photos and videos for a short time before moving on.

 We found a small place, the Cafetería La Coronela, opposite the Playa de Martiánez, where we stopped for a drink.
 Unfortunately, Rosa´s Spanish wasn't quite good enough to be understood by the waiter.
-Whilst she did get a bottle of water, the waiter brought me a mint, Mai Tai cocktail.
-As we didn't have time to explain the error I drank the cocktail & after a short time admiring the beach & the surfers we returned to the coach.
+While she got a bottle of water, the waiter brought me a mint Mai Tai cocktail.
+As we didn't have time to explain the error, I drank the cocktail, and after a short time admiring the beach and the surfers, we returned to the coach.

-Whilst we were on the coach the tour guide counted up the number of people on the coach & realised we had too many people onboard.
-A man had got on our coach by mistake & was asked to leave before we could continue.
-Wherever he was supposed to be going & with whomever he was travelling with, I hope he found his way back to them & to the cruise ship he had left this morning.
+While we were on the coach, the tour guide counted up the number of people on the coach and realised we had too many people onboard.
+A man had got on our coach by mistake and was asked to leave before we could continue.
+Wherever he was supposed to be going and with whomever he was travelling with, I hope he found his way back to them, and to the cruise ship he had left this morning.

 View photos from Puerto de la Cruz.

-The tour guide was brilliant on the journey back to the ship & continually gave us information about the things we were passing.
-Did you know that each banana plant only produces fruit once & then dies off?
-When questioned about this he explained to us that each plant produces new fruit-bearing stalks each year.
-It is these that grow & produce fruit the following year & that it just looks like the original plant stalk is producing fruit.
-Or as he explained it, it is the offspring, the children, nieces & nephews of the original plant that grow & have baby bananas the following year.
+The tour guide was brilliant on the journey back to the ship and continually gave us information about the things we were passing.
+Did you know that each banana plant only produces fruit once and then dies off?
+When questioned about this, he explained to us that each plant produces new fruit-bearing stalks each year.
+It is these that grow and produce fruit the following year, and it just looks like the original plant stalk is producing fruit.
+Or, as he explained it, it is the offspring, the children, nieces and nephews of the original plant, that grow and have baby bananas the following year.

 Back onboard the Costa Favolosa.

-I enjoyed my trip today & gave the tour guide a tip as we left the coach & headed back onboard the Costa Favolosa.
-Once onboard, Rosa & I went back to our cabins.
-I had a shower & after a short rest went down to the restaurant for dinner.
-For my dinner tonight I had a seafood salad followed by potato soup.
-My main course was something called veal ossobuco with mushroom sauce, saffron rice & gremolata of fresh herbs & lemon.
-It seemed like a posh name for veal but it tasted fantastic & I loved it.
-Because I had walked so much today when the waiter asked what dessert I wanted I ordered all three & had Hazelnut mousse, chocolate mousse with coffee cream, chocolate, hazelnut & grand Marnier ganache, followed by milk chocolate mousse cake topped with whipped cream.
+I enjoyed my trip today and gave the tour guide a tip as we left the coach and headed back onboard the Costa Favolosa.
+Once onboard, Rosa and I went back to our cabins.
+I took a shower and, after a short rest, went down to the restaurant for dinner.
+For my dinner tonight, I had a seafood salad followed by potato soup.
+My main course was something called veal ossobuco with mushroom sauce, saffron rice, gremolata, fresh herbs, and lemon.
+It seemed like a posh name for veal, but it tasted fantastic, and I loved it.
+Because I had walked so much today, when the waiter asked what dessert I wanted, I ordered all three.
+I had hazelnut mousse and chocolate mousse with coffee cream, chocolate, hazelnut, and grand Marnier ganache, followed by a milk chocolate mousse cake topped with whipped cream.

-After dinner, I went to the theatre with Rosa & Ann & watched the dance act from the 5th floor.
-I didn't like the view from the higher balcony position & will probably go back to the lower levels with Gail, Mal, Dwight & Tessa tomorrow.
+After dinner, I went to the theatre with Rosa and Ann and watched the dance act from the 5th floor.
+I didn't like the view from the higher balcony position and will probably go back to the lower levels with Gail, Mal, Dwight and Tessa tomorrow.
 After the show, we went to the Moliere bar on deck 5 to meet with Gail.
-The first two songs played were quite good but after that, the DJ ruined the songs from the 90´s by remixing them into his version of dance music & ruined the show for me.
-Halfway through the show Rosa went back to her cabin & left the rest of us in the bar.
-After the show, Ann & I went to the small bar next door to get a drink & then went to the piano bar until it closed before going back to our cabins.
+The first two songs played were quite good, but after that, the DJ ruined the songs from the 90s by remixing them into his version of dance music and ruined the show for me.
+Halfway through the show, Rosa went back to her cabin and left the rest of us in the bar.
+After the show, Ann and I went to the small bar next door to get a drink.
+Then, we went to the piano bar until it closed before going back to our cabins.